tpkemme/tacticalwp-theme/README.md

 $ npm run watch
 ```

-If you want to take advantage of browser-sync (automatic browser refresh when a file is saved), simply open your Gulpfile.js and put your local dev-server address (e.g localhost) in this field ```var URL = '';``` , save the Gulpfile and run
+If you want to take advantage of browser-sync, there is a setting in the TacticalWP
+Advanced section that will let you turn on browser-sync.
 ```bash
 $ npm run watch
 ```